k2-fsa/icefall/docs/source/recipes/librispeech/lstm_pruned_stateless_transducer.rst

    for pretrained models if you don't want to train a model from scratch.

-This tutorial shows you how to train a transducer model with the `LibriSpeech <https://www.openslr.org/12>`_ dataset.
+This tutorial shows you how to train an LSTM transducer model with the `LibriSpeech <https://www.openslr.org/12>`_ dataset.

 We use pruned RNN-T to compute the loss.